emirhancavusoglu/callGraphDeltaAnalysis/README.md

-# callGraphProc

-# Call Graph Analysis from Source Code Snapshots
+# Call Graph Delta Analysis and Identification of Security Vulnerabilities with Static Analysis

 ## Overview